Custom Block Storage Back End Deployment Guide

 - Creating the environment file.
 For more information, see Chapter 2, Creating the environment file.

 - Deploying the configured back ends.
 For more information, see Chapter 3, Deploying the configured back ends.

 - Testing the configured back end.
 For more information, see Chapter 4, Testing the configured back end

 Chapter 2.
 Creating the environment file

-The environment file that you create to configure custom back ends contains the settings for each back end that you want to define.
-It also contains other settings that are relevant to the deployment of a custom back end.
+The environment file contains the settings for each back end that you want to define, and other relevant settings.
 For more information about environment files, see Environment Files in the Advanced Overcloud Customization guide.

 The following sample environment file defines two NetApp back ends,